dabakovich/cv/README.md

 ### 😏About Me

-Love to make high quolity code and organize team to keep quolity on the high level.
+Love to make high quality code and organize team to keep quality on the high level.

+> First, solve the problem.<br>
-> First solve the problem.
-Then write the code
+> Then, write the code.
+>
 > \- John Johnson